yemimahq/finalproject/README.md

 Copy
 Edit
 python main_entry.py
-The UI will open in a soft pink theme.
+The UI will open in a light pink box.
 Enter credentials from credentials.csv to begin.

 📦 Requirements
 txt